James-HoneyBadger/HB_Adventure_Games/docs/developer-guides/CONTRIBUTING.md

-# Contributing to Eamon Adventure Creation System
+# Contributing to Adventure Construction System

 **Thank you for your interest in contributing!**